ebeneliason/easy-pattern/README.md

 ### `setPhaseShifts(xShift, [yShift])`

-Explicitly sets the X and Y phase shift values.
+Sets the X and Y phase shift values.
 If `yShift` is omitted, both X and Y phases are set to the same value.
+These phase shifts are _additive_ to (rather than override) any shifts in phase resulting from the animation parameters applied to your pattern.

 This can be used to enable dynamic pattern behaviors driven by external game logic.
 Here are a few examples:

 1. A conveyor belt pattern which animates according to the crank speed